-During the winter time the Icelandic highlands are impassable/closed for anyone not in a modified vehicle (super jeep).
-Timing of these closures depend entirely on weather and conditions each year.
-Every year is different – winter arrives at different times so a closure date is not set in stone but further information on this can be found here.
+During wintertime the Icelandic highlands are impassable/closed for anyone not in a modified vehicle (super jeep).
+Timing of these closures depends on weather and conditions, see here.

-To visit the Icelandic highlands in wintertime you will need a modified vehicle along with a driver, skilled and experienced with the conditions.
+To visit the highlands you will need a modified vehicle along with an experienced driver.

 - Information Centers in the area, rangers and wardens are good sources for detailed information.

-- Make sure that you have the proper knowledge and experience for driving in the highlands.
+- Make sure that you have a 4×4 (4WD) car with good ground clearance and proper experience for driving in the highlands.

-- The current and depth of the rivers changes according to glacial melt and precipitation.
-Keep in mind that rivers can become impassable after heavy rainfall.
+- The current and depth of the rivers are constantly changing and rivers often become impassable.

 - Always try to go down stream as going against the current will increase the risk of water going into your engine.

-- Do NOT enter the river where it seems calm – this is a sign of depth and is not the ideal spot to cross.
+- Do NOT enter the river where it seems calm – this is a sign of depth.